dipscope/TypeManager.TS/README.md

 To make `Angular` injector work for you a custom `Injector` needs to be implemented.
 Check [defining custom injector](#defining-custom-injector) section for more info.

+### Polymorphic types

+Polymorphic types are supported.
+In most cases additional configuration is required.
+Check [configuring usage of polymorphic types](#configuring-usage-of-polymorphic-types) section for more info.

 ## Notes

 See information about breaking changes, release notes and migration steps between versions [here](https://github.com/dipscope/TypeManager.TS/blob/master/CHANGELOG.md).

 Thanks for checking this package.
 If you like it please give repo a star.

 Have any improvements in mind?
 Feel free to create an issue.

 I wish you good luck and happy coding! ;)